• Skip to primary navigation

 • Brown sugar: Brown sugar adds a warm flavor and sweetness to these rolls.
 Use light or dark brown sugar.
 I prefer dark brown sugar since it has more molasses flavor.

-• Yeast: You can use active dry yeast in place of instant yeast.
-There is just one additional step if you use active dry yeast.
+• Use active dry yeast in place of instant yeast.
 You’ll need to first activate active dry yeast (see instructions).
 If using instant yeast, you can simply add it directly into the dry ingredients.

-• Cream cheese icing: You can also make these rolls with classic cream cheese icing instead of brown butter brown sugar icing.
+• You can also make these rolls with classic cream cheese icing instead of brown butter brown sugar icing.
 See the recipe notes at the bottom of the recipe card for that recipe.

 Here are the directions on how to brown butter.
 If you prefer not to brown the butter, just use room temperature or melted butter for the dough and soft, room temperature butter for the filling and icing.